Parthsg07/Fault_Detection_Industry_Process/README.md

+# Fault Detection in Industrial Process using TEP Dataset

+## Overview

+This project implements an anomaly detection framework on the **Tennessee Eastman Process (TEP) dataset**, a benchmark for process monitoring and fault diagnosis.
+Using an ensemble of **Linear regression models** built in Python, the approach reconstructs process variables under normal operating conditions and quantifies deviations through reconstruction loss to detect faults.
+The workflow integrates data preprocessing, ensemble modeling, anomaly detection, and visualization, demonstrating a robust and interpretable method for identifying abnormal process behavior in complex chemical systems.

 ## Dataset Description

 The project uses the **Tennessee Eastman Process (TEP) Simulation Dataset**, a widely adopted benchmark for fault detection and process monitoring.